QuarkChain/goquarkchain/README.md

 ## Setup Environment Using Docker

-Using [pre-built Docker image](docker/Dockerfile), you will have environment setup to run a cluster inside Docker container.
+Using [pre-built Docker image](docker/Dockerfile), you can run a cluster inside Docker container without setting up environment step by step.

 Refer to [Docker docs](https://docs.docker.com/v17.09/engine/installation/) if Docker is not yet installed on your machine.